 When do you have to pay the estate tax?

 This tax must be presented to the Tax Office by submitting form 714.
 The advantage of this tax is that it can be done online.

 Like personal income tax, this tax must be filed between April, May and June.
 And, usually, it is due until the last day of the previous year.
 That is, on December 31st.
 So you must include the value of the assets on that date in your return.

-So, how to do it?
-The best way is to rely on specialized tax lawyers in Spain that can help you out with your taxes.
+Relying on specialized tax lawyers in Spain that can help you out with your taxes is crucial.
 Our team, which is specialized in expat taxes is ready to help you out.
 You just need to send us an email detailing your specific situation and country of origin, and we will answer all your doubts as fast as possible!